Thorpy/BioBlitz/README.md

 and the bioblitz game index, js and css etc here: BioBlitz/bioblitz-game/static/ (https://github.com/Thorpy/BioBlitz/tree/master/bioblitz-game/static)

-A big thank you to Spines - https://github.com/Splines Spines made and maintains the captive portal used in this project (https://github.com/Splines/raspi-captive-portal)
+A big thank you to Splines - https://github.com/Splines Splines made and maintains the captive portal used in this project (https://github.com/Splines/raspi-captive-portal)